sadawi/APIKit/README.md

 let companies = *ModelField<Company>()
 ```

+If you don't want to serialize all fields, you can override `fieldsForDictionaryValue()` to whitelist the ones you do want.

 ## Data Stores

 This library provides a [Promise](https://github.com/mxcl/PromiseKit)-based interface for abstract data stores, specified in the `DataStore` protocol, as well as several concrete implementations.